zooniverse/.github/CODE_OF_CONDUCT.md

    3) Repair: There is no possible repair in cases of this severity.

 This enforcement ladder is intended as a guideline.
 It does not limit the ability of Zooniverse team to use their discretion and judgment, in keeping with the best interests of our community.

-[ZOONOTE: Make sure to add/cross-reference to the Moderation Playbook?]

 ## Attribution